-While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of his/her Supervisory Committee.
-It is suggested that the student meet with the Supervisory Committee at least once a year to discuss his/her progress until the doctoral thesis is completed.
+While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of the Supervisory Committee.
+It is suggested that the student meet with the Supervisory Committee at least once a year to discuss their progress until the doctoral thesis is completed.

 Examination requirements for the Ph.D. program

 Students in the Ph.D. program need to pass the following exams:

 Satisfactory performance and progress